alize2e/subset-generation/README.md

 # Formalization of subset generation algorithms with Lean 4.

+Uses `leanprover/lean4:v4.10.0`, and all files are inside a folder called "Subsets" in a project.

 BinVal
 - functions `binVal` and `binValOne` that treat `Subset n`s as numbers in binary (with the lsb on the left) and output those numbers in base ten
 - proofs about `binVal` and `binValOne`